 Follow this up by spraying the cactus with an insecticidal soap solution on alternating days for a period of 7 or 8 days.

 Greenflies (aphids) cause dark dots (black and/or brown) on the green surfaces of your cactus.
-Young cacti are especially subject to infestation by these pests, which survive by sucking the juices from plants.
+Young cacti are especially subject to infestation by aphid pests, which survive by sucking the juices from plants.

 Greenflies reproduce very quickly, so you must take action right away if you see them.